Key takeaways:

 Trust and user expectations

-Certain domain extensions have a way of naturally instilling trust and shaping what users expect.
-For example, people feel more confident visiting websites that end in “.gov” when they’re looking for official government info, or “.edu” when they’re after academic resources.
+There are TLDs people often trust more and associate with certain expectations.
+For example, people feel more confident visiting websites that end in .gov when they’re looking for official government info, or .edu when they’re after academic resources.

 Credibility

-Picking the right domain extension helps make your site look more trustworthy.
-For example, a business website with a .com or .net domain feels more professional than one using a free subdomain. https://www.networksolutions.com/blog/what-is-seo/
+Picking the right domain extension makes your site look more trustworthy.
+A business website with a .com or .net domain looks more professional than one using .xyz or .biz.

-While domain extensions don’t directly impact search engine optimization (SEO) rankings, they can influence user behavior, which can, in turn, affect SEO.
-Websites with a relevant and trustworthy domain extension are more likely to generate higher click-through rates (CTR), which indirectly contributes to better search engine visibility and user engagement.
+While domain extensions don’t directly impact search engine optimization (SEO) rankings, they can influence user behavior, which can affect SEO.
+Websites with a relevant and trustworthy domain extension are more likely to generate higher click-through rates, indirectly contributing to better search engine visibility and user engagement.

 Who controls domain extensions?